tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

 ### Working example

 This system has one problem which became apparent fairly quickly in testing.
-The problem arises if you release the drone at a great height (say 5km) and ask it to achieve a low atltiude (say 100m).
+The problem arises if you release the drone at a great height (say 5km) and ask it to achieve a low altitude (say 100m).
 Now, the difference between the drone's target altitude and actual altitude is massive so \\(c_{alt}(t)\\) becomes very large and negative.
 This has the effect of drowning out the pitch and roll control signals so the engines will not fire at all.
 Consequently, the drone will tumble out of the sky out of control which may be impossible to recover from, resulting in catastrophic failure.
 The solution was to clamp \\(c_{alt}(t)\\) between -0.8 and 0.8 to keep the signal from becoming overwhelming.

 If you would like to download the Python file which controls the quadcopter in Kerbal Space Program please [click here](/assets/portfolio/2018-10-04-Control-Systems-in-Kerbal-Space-Program/pid_control.py).
 To use this script you will need to have Python installed locally and the [kRPC](https://krpc.github.io/krpc/index.html) mod installed in your instance of KSP.
 Also, so that the script can properly detect the engines, you will need to set an initial thrust limiter on the engines where engine \\(T_i\\) has a thrust limiter of \\(i/10\\).